DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 3.md

 - `access(all)`: This keyword is called an access modifier.
 It sets the visibility of our contract.
 Here, access(all) makes the contract public, meaning anyone can read it.
 - `contract`: This keyword tells Flow that we're defining a contract.
 - `HelloWorld`: This is the name you choose for your contract, keeping it descriptive.
 - `init()`: This function is a must-have in every contract.
 It runs only once when the contract is first deployed.
-You can use it to set up initial values or perform other one-time tasks.

 ### Put it to the Test